 All local authorities are legally required to provide impartial information and support to parents and carers, children/young people regarding special educational needs and disabilities (SEND).
-In Doncaster, the SAIDSEND service (known as SENDIASS nationally) is a free, confidential and impartial service for parents and carers, children and young people (up to 25 years).
+In Doncaster, the SENDIAS SAIDSEND service (known as SAIDSEND) is a free, confidential and impartial service for parents and carers, children and young people (up to 25 years).
 The service can:

-- -JTUFO UP ZPVS DPODFSOT SFHBSEJOH 4&/ NBUUFST. - (JWF BEWJDF BOE TVQQPSU JO SFMBUJPO UP 4&/ 4VQQPSU 1MBOT BOE &EVDBUJPO )FBMUI \$BSF QMans (EHCP) and process, which may include attending meetings and future reviews. - &YQMBJO UIF MBX BOE ZPVS SJHIUT. - )FMQ ZPV VOEFSTUBOE FEVDBUJPOBM TVQQPSU JO TDIPPMT, DPMMFHFT BOE PUIFS FEVDBUJPOBM TFUUJOHT. - (JWF BEWJDF BOE TVQQPSU UP QSPNPUF UIF BDUJWF JOWPMWFNFOU PG QBSFOUT, DBSFST, DIJMESFO BOE ZPVOH people in all decisions about outcomes in mainstream or special school and in education setting. - Help open up positive dialogue when disagreements happen between parents, carers, young people, schools, local authority (LA), health and voluntary bodies. - Signpost families to relevant support groups and services. - Support parents and young people to access the independent SEN Mediation Service and advise on the procedure for appeals to the SEN and Disability Tribunal. - Advise and help to promote independence and empower parents, self-advocacy for children, young people. - Provide specialist individual support to parents, carers, children and young people who are involved in an Education, Health and Care (EHC) Assessment.
+- Listen to your concerns regarding SEN matters. - Give advice and support in relation to SEN Support Plans and Education Health Care plans (EHCP) and process, which may include attending meetings and future reviews. - Explain the law and your rights. - Help you understand educational support in schools, colleges and other educational settings. - Give advice and support to promote the active involvement of parents, carers, children and young people in all decisions about outcomes in mainstream or special school and in education setting. - Help open up positive dialogue when disagreements happen between parents, carers, young people, schools, local authority (LA), health and voluntary bodies. - Signpost families to relevant support groups and services. - Support parents and young people to access the independent SEN Mediation Service and advise on the procedure for appeals to the SEN and Disability Tribunal. - Advise and help to promote independence and empower parents, self-advocacy for children, young people. - Provide specialist individual support to parents, carers, children and young people who are involved in an Education, Health and Care (EHC) Assessment.

-The Service may be contacted on 01302 736920 and you can find further information at www. doncaster.gov.uk/services/schools/saidsend
+The Service may be contacted on 01302 736920 and you can find further information at www.doncaster.gov.uk/services/schools/sendias